 When Gary Gorbsky’s knee suddenly ballooned and became painful to move, he was puzzled.
 And worried.

-The long-time runner and scientist at the Oklahoma Medical Research Foundation had not done anything that he thought would trigger that sort of reaction.
+The long-time runner and scientist at OMRF had not done anything that he thought would trigger that sort of reaction.
 But when he went to the doctor, he soon discovered the cause.